 We always want to know who you are and what you want from being with us, in order to support you getting the best out of being here.
 Please check our reviews from other sites.

 We both have skills in supporting others in personal transformation and can often offer you ways to discover insights to living more consciously, joyfully and on purpose.

 We always encourage creativity and play.
-Shera has a large art gallery and studio on both islands--her artwork is everywhere--and she will encourage you to express your own creativity!
+Shera has had a large art gallery and studio on both Galiano and Salt Spring islands--her artwork is everywhere here--and you will always be encouraged here to express your own creativity!

 You will enjoy browsing through our transformational library, listening to the toning bowls, playing in our "creative outbursts" of writing, dancing and music, as well as the occasional massage.
-It is a great satisfaction to know that here offers many who come here fresh insights and perspectives on the choices before them in their lives.
-We have loved the people who come to us as volunteers, and many have become special friends.
+It is a great satisfaction to know that being here offers many who come here fresh insights and perspectives on the choices before them in their lives.
+We have loved the people who come to us as volunteers, and many have become special friends and 'family'.

 We look forward to meeting you.

-(We’re new to workaway, so the following reviews are from another website while we were on Galliano Island before moving here to Salt Spring Island in 2017.)
+(We’re new to workaway, so the following reviews are from another website while we were on Galiano Island before moving here to Salt Spring Island in 2017.)

 Karl van Roon shared a post with Chidakash or Sh...

 After so many years as hosts and so few comments...
 I totally understand why after having volunteered here for 5 months.
 Words are hard to find to describe the magic that transpires with Shera and Chidakash.
 They are two of the most special and influential people I have ever met (after traveling the world for 16 years).